Scotland - brilliantly connected for business

 - Speak to an advisor in over 40 offices in around 20 countries.

-Whatever the economic weather, we're proud of all that Scotland has to offer inward investors.
-We're here to help companies like yours find a location that works in all dimensions.
+Whatever the business weather, we're proud of all that Scotland has to offer inward investors.
+And we're here to help companies like yours find a location that works in all dimensions.
 From day one, we'll ease you through the process of finding the right place, financial package, premises, people and connections in government, business and academia to make Scotland your business home.

 Is your company ready to join us in a country that's brilliantly connected for business?